Cincinnati-Design-LAB/architour/src/content/buildings/union-terminal.md

   Messer-Cargile for renovation (1990), Turner for current renovation (2016-2018)
 original_function: Train station
-significance: >-
-  Considered one of the finest examples of Art Deco train stations in the US, Union Terminal consolidated 5 different train stations into one location serving 7 different rail lines.
-The complex circulation systems incorporated in the building to handle pedestrian, auto, bus, and rail traffic were a model of efficiency.
-The station came on line during the height of rail travel that quickly began to decline with the advent of air travel reducing the demand for rail travel.
 historic_status: Listed on NRHP on October 31, 1972
 unique_features: >-
   The exterior is decorated with bas-relief carvings designed by Maxfield Keck